-Motor starting reactors are used to reduce voltage during starting of large 3 phase motors while limiting inrush currents.
+Motor starting reactors are used to reduce the voltage during starting up of large 3 phase motors while at the same time limiting inrush currents.

 Large motors generally draw 6-8 times more current than their nominal current from the grid.
-Normally, they are started with 70% of voltage and the rest of the voltage, that is normally about 30%, is dropped across the motor starting reactor.
-After 15 - 20 seconds, the reactor is by-passed by contactors in the system.
+They are typically started with 70% of voltage and the rest of the voltage, while the other 30%, is dispersed across the motor starting reactor.
+After 15 - 20 seconds, the reactor is bypassed by contactors in the system.

 - Perfect mechanical strength to withstand high short-circuit forces